×

 7h30 of live classes

-Professor : Hugo Valente (Brazil)
+Professor: Hugo Valente (Brazil)

 Pre-register - Psychoanalytic formation: Foundations for a contemporary psychoanalysis 26/27

-Agendamento - lp1
+Agendamento - lp1 EN

 Schedule | 25/26 - Psychoanalytic formation: Foundations for a contemporary psychoanalysis